knowbits/core_radio/build__electron_app/README.md

      * "NSIS" allows for options like one-click or assisted install, directory selection, silent installs, and automatic updates.
      * NOTE: More "targets" can be specified such as: "zip", "7z", "msi", "nsis-web", "portable", "appx", "squirrel", "deb", "rpm", "freebsd", "pacman", "p5p", "apk", "dmg", "mas", "mas-dev", "pkg", "tar.gz", "tar.xz", "tar.lz", "tar.bz2", "dir", "custom".
    * `"arch": [ "x64" ]`: To create an installer for Windows 64-bit only.
-   * `"icon": "favicon.ico"`: The icon to use for the installer.
+   * `"icon": "favicon_256x256.ico"`: The icon to use for the installer.
    * `"oneClick": false`: To create an assisted installer.
    * `"allowToChangeInstallationDirectory": true`: Allow the user to change the installation directory.